henrybennett94/Quiz-Game/README.md

 Bootstrap is a popular CSS framework used to simplify the design and layout of the game.
 Version 5.3.3 of Bootstrap is used in this project to ensure a responsive design that works well on various devices and screen sizes.
 It provides pre-styled components and utilities, which help in creating a cohesive and modern interface quickly.

 By combining these technologies, the Mystery Mansion Escape Room Quiz Game provides a seamless and engaging experience for players.
 HTML lays the foundation, CSS and Bootstrap ensure a visually appealing design, and JavaScript brings the game to life with interactivity and logic.
+## Bugs

+- We need to add a mute button for the sound that activates when you play the game we have currently disabled the sound as it would not be a good user experience without the mute button implemented.
+- We would like to add an exit button so users can return to the main page from the game not the navbar.
+- There is still some responive issues to resolve the css needs refactoring to streamline the code.
+- The countdown needs to disappear on the first question on additional play throughs.

 ## Credits